What are the primary characteristics of a driver's will?

 4. Drivers of animal-drawn vehicles.

-2. When the engine oil level is too low.
+2. The engine coolant level is too high.

 A vehicle with foreign license plates is driving ahead.
 What might you expect from that vehicle?